 We said: For years, many have taken home their favorite microbrews in a glass container called a growler.
 Now, these same brewers are canning beer in what has been cleverly coined a “Crowler.”
 (Can meets growler…get it?)

 2023 update: Crowlers did become more popular at breweries, especially during the COVID years when to-go alcohol orders kept many restaurants and breweries afloat.
-Crowlers are recyclable, cheap to make, and the consumer doesn’t have to remember to bring it back every time they want a refill.
+Crowlers are recyclable, cheap to make, and the consumer doesn’t have to remember to bring them back every time they want a refill.

 We said: More and more restaurants are adding mocktails to the menu that go beyond Shirley Temples.
 Think alcohol-free gin and rose-scented iced tea instead.